World Facts Packet

 - What are the major religions?

 The packet has information about population growth.
 When did the world hit 1 billion, 2, billion, 3 billion… up to its current 7+billion population size?
-The kids have to sort the dates and will see how while we reached a population of 1 billion in 1804, we quickly grew from 4 billion (1974), 5 billion (1987), 6 billion (1999) and 7 billion in 2011.
+The kids have to sort the dates and will see how while we reached a population of 1 billion in 1804, we quickly grew from 4 billion (1974), 5 billion (1987), 6 billion (1999) and 7 billion in 2011 and 7.8 billion in 2021!
 Wow!!

 There is also a page with some basic world facts.
 What is… the longest river? the largest desert? the hottest and coldest places on Earth? the driest place in the world? the tallest mountain? the deepest place in the ocean?